-David Ho, MD, early champion of drug "cocktails," was Time’s 1996 Man of the Year.
+David Ho, MD, early champion of drug "cocktails," is Time’s 1996 Man of the Year.

-HIV treatment worked -- but it meant many different pills, many times a day.
+HIV treatment works -- but it means many different pills, many times a day.

-Countries in sub-Saharan Africa approved purchase of generic drugs from abroad.
+Countries in sub-Saharan Africa approve the purchase of generic drugs from abroad.

-Vivid was one of the few adult film companies to insist on condom use.
+Vivid Entertainment was one of the few adult film companies to insist on condom use.

 Despite the failure of the most promising HIV vaccine to date, the quest continues.

-HIV infections go way up in young gay men, especially young African-Americans.
+HIV infections rise in young gay men, especially young African-Americans.

-HIV discoverers Barre-Sinoussi and Montagnier win Nobel Prize.
+HIV researchers Barre-Sinoussi and Montagnier win Nobel Prize.